sosw/sosw/docs/index.rst

 - ``sosw_retry_tasks``
 - ``sosw_closed_tasks``

+The more detailed guide for initial setup can be found in the :ref:`Installation`.

 | You can find the Cloudformation template for the databases in `the example`_.
 | If you are not familiar with CloudFormation, we highly recommend at least learning the basics from `the tutorial`_.